 It will prepare you for professional training or higher education courses, support your other subjects and equip you to apply for employment or higher apprenticeships in a wide range of industry sectors.

-We are looking to run this course alongside your 3 Level 3 choices and the lessons will be timetabled weekly.
+We are looking to run this course alongside your 3 Level 3 choices during Year 12 and the lessons will be timetabled weekly.